apkelly/bolt-app-startup/README.md

 This tree is parsed in a breadth first search, and the optimisations come from our ability to initialise all the nodes (or dependencies) at a given depth at the same time.

-Once a given depth has been initialised, we move on to the next one, until there are no more.
+Once a given depth has been initialised, we move deeper to the next one, until there are no more.

 ## The improvements